- Why are images of bright stars and some other objects not allowed?

 In general, observations are run in order from oldest to newest, but there are several other factors that decide when an observation is run.

 The most important factor is the need for clear skies at night!
-In Halifax, we typically get only 2-3 nights a week with the skies clear enough for part or all of the night.
+In Halifax, we typically get only 2-4 nights a week with the skies clear enough for part or all of the night.
+In some times of the year, it may be cloudy for weeks at a time!
 And the clear skies available may not have occurred at the time of night needed to observe your request!

 Another factor is the choice of object - if an object is only visible for a short time each night, it competes with other observations observable at the same time.
-This "competition" isn't always fair!
-The observations requested by our astronomy students, as they are our "paying customers" with project deadlines have priority (this is usually only a factor from about mid-September to early April each year).
+This "competition" isn't always fair! as some observations or observers have been given elevated priority.

 For more details on how the telescope's programs decide when to run an observation, see the next FAQ.